haskelly-dev/Haskelly/README.md

 ### Code highlight
 Proper code highlight for Haskell code.
 It just works.

+### Code snippets
+Snippets for the most popular functions in Haskell such as `map` or `fold` and other structures like `data` or `newtype`.
+For the tokens which have a snippets, Haskelly will show both the suggestion and the snippet.
+If you want to disable this behaviour and force Haskelly to only provide the snippet set the configuration `haskelly.snippets.important` to `true`.
+Go to [Extension Settings](## Extension Settings) section to learn how to add your own snippets.

 ### Code completion
 Intelligent code completion using the [Intero](https://github.com/commercialhaskell/intero) package.
 This takes into account functions and constants defined in the opened file as well as the Haskell standard library and the imported modules.

 ### Running Haskell
 The extension allows three ways of executing Haskell using the integrated terminal inside VS Code: